ropensci/taxize/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 22 downstream dependencies (<https://github.com/ropensci/taxize/blob/master/revdep/README.md>);
+* I have run R CMD check on the 23 downstream dependencies (<https://github.com/ropensci/taxize/blob/master/revdep/README.md>);
-there was no errors.
+there were no errors.

 ------

-This version includes a defunction function, and many bug fixes.
+This version includes a few bug fixes, a fix for a non-ASCII string in one of the package datasets, and the package gains a new S3 method.

 Thanks!
 Scott Chamberlain